01 of 10

-One of the biggest aspects in any interior design project is keeping track of all of the tasks that need to be done.
+One of the biggest aspects of any interior design project is keeping track of all of the tasks that need to be done.
 That's what makes Wunderlist such an indispensable tool for creating interactive to-do lists that you can share with your clients, contractors, and creative team.

 This app will help you to set and manage install dates, rank tasks by priority and degree of completion, and add sub-tasks to help break big projects down into small assignments.
 You can even add photos to each to-do list, which will help you be clear in making assignments and specific in tracking progress.
-You can use this app on a daily basis as a virtual clipboard for all of the day-to-day tasks that you need to check off the list before the end of the day.Continue to 5 of 10 below.
+You can use this app daily as a virtual clipboard for all of the day-to-day tasks that you need to check off the list before the end of the day.Continue to 5 of 10 below.

 05 of 10